 The interest is there.
 Now you need to market your clinic to make it accessible for patients at every stage of their fertility journeys.

-Infertility Marketing is a delicate science.
+Fertility clinic marketing is a delicate science.

 For many, fertility is incredibly personal and unknown to even their closest family and friends.
 You need to tread lightly by giving your patients space to privately learn their options before they will book a treatment.